stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 13 - Best of Georgia Tech HCI.md

 > Wong-Villacres, M., Kumar, N., & DiSalvo, B. (2019).
 The Parenting Actor-Network of Latino Immigrants in the United States.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
 ACM.

 Topic: HCI (via Actor-Network Theory or ANT) to support parenting initiatives, particularly in education.

+## The CHI Of Teaching Online: Blurring The Lines Between User Interfaces And Learner Interfaces

+> Joyner, D. (2019).
+The CHI of Teaching Online: Blurring the Lines Between User Interfaces and Learner Interfaces.
+In E. Kapros & M. Koutsombogera (Eds.)
+Designing for the User Experience in Learning Systems, Human-Computer Interaction Series.
+Springer.

+Topic: the intersection of interface design and learning design.